Giuseppe Mascara: Novara

 On 11 January 2012, Mascara signed for Novara on a contract lasting until 2014.

 Al Nasr

 On 24 June 2012, Mascara joined Emirati club Al Nasr on a one-year deal pending a successful medical.
-He was targeted by the club's boss Walter Zenga after Al Nasr striker Luca Toni asked to leave the club after a poor form in the first six months of his one-year stay in Dubai.
+He was targeted by head coach Walter Zenga after Al Nasr striker Luca Toni asked to leave the club after poor form in the first six months of his one-year stay in Dubai.
 The contract for Mascara was understood to include an option for a further season.
-On 5 July 2012, Novara announced that his contract was finally terminated, leaving him free to join the Dubai-based club.
+On 5 July 2012, Novara announced his contract was finally terminated, leaving him free to join the Dubai-based club.
 On 5 October 2012, Mascara broke the deadlock and scored his first two goals with Al Nasr to help his team in an eventual away 4–2 victory over Al Shabab.

 Pescara

+Mascara joined Serie B side Pescara in 2013, marking his return to Italy.
+However, he was released after only a season.

 Post-professional clubs

-In 2014 Mascara joined amateur club A.S.D.
-Città di Siracusa and won Eccellenza Sicily in 2015.
+In 2014 Mascara joined amateur club Siracusa and won Eccellenza Sicily in 2015.